streamx-hub/streamx-examples/magnolia/README.md

 If you encounter 404 error on magnolia pages like: http://localhost:8083/magnoliaAuthor/.magnolia/admincentral#app:jcr-browser-app:browser you need to:
--stop magnolia
+* stop magnolia
--manually delete folders: apache-tomcat, downloads, light-modules -redo all actions from this readme
+* manually delete folders: apache-tomcat, downloads, light-modules
+* redo all actions from this readme